Venisha24/fossee-workshop-redesign/README.md

 > ⚠️ **Mission:** Redesign the frontend in React while maintaining all original pages, flows, and business logic, but with a modern UI/UX overhaul.

 ---
+## Before starting

+I cloned the original repo and ran it locally first.
+A few things immediately stood out:

+- The pages were functional but visually dated — Bootstrap 3 with very little hierarchy
+- No responsiveness on mobile (the target audience is college students, so this really mattered)
+- The workshop list had filters but they were dropdowns stacked awkwardly
+- No loading states or error messages on forms
+- Navigation didn't indicate which page you were on

 # 🛠️ Setup & Demo
 ## Clone the repository